CMS: Delivering Straight-talking Experiences

 For the best part of 15 years, Magnolia’s CMS has helped to bridge the divide between marketing and IT.
 Our open-source platform was designed to give marketers the flexibility they needed to create truly compelling content, while providing IT teams with reassurance that their web systems were operational, compliant and secure.

-15 years ago, this divide was driven by the rise of digital marketing, with marketers and IT teams battling it out for control of their business’ analytics, customer data, SEO and website designs.
+15 years ago, this divide was driven by the rise of digital marketing, with marketers and IT teams battling it out for control of their business’ analytics, customer data, Search engine optimization (SEO) and website designs.
 Now, in 2019, we are seeing a new divide emerge — a divide driven by the rise of digital experience.

 Today’s businesses operate in an experience economy.
 Regardless of whether you’re selling consumer products or promoting services to B2B buyers, true differentiation is achieved by crafting unique, positive and memorable experiences for customers.
 With more and more of these experiences taking place online, it’s vital that both marketers and IT teams work together to deliver the best possible digital experience for the end customer.